Djokovic Fires Up As Sabalenka And Sinner Shine At Australian Open - UrduPoint

 "I am pleased with the way I played through the entire match, particularly the first two sets."

-The world number one will face either French 20th seed Adrian Mannarino or American 16th seed Ben Shelton next.
+The world number one will face journeyman French 20th seed Adrian Mannarino next.

 Fellow defending champion Sabalenka was unstoppable in a crushing 6-0, 6-0 canter over 28th-seed Lesia Tsurenko while Sinner dropped just four games in crushing Sebastian Baez.